 The best part?
 You can make cowboy coffee without a filter.
 That’s right.
 Forget trying to jerry-rig something.
 Just cut the filter part out completely!
 Let those grounds settle, and enjoy some strong, delicious coffee.

 If you’re not a fan of loose grounds in your coffee, though, (and we don’t blame you), then let’s move on to some other alternatives, shall we?

 #2.
 Get A Filter That Keeps On Giving

 If you find those cowboy coffee grounds unbearable, yet you’re still rolling your eyes every time you need to buy more consumable filters, pick up a reusable metal coffee filter.
 Here’s a list of the best coffee filters we recommend.

-Don’t expect a perfect replacement for those paper filters, though, as these often allow a bit more of the coffee oils and micro-fines into the cup, which can affect the flavor.
+Don’t expect a perfect replacement for those paper filters, though, as these often allow a bit more of the coffee oils and micro-fines into the cup, which can affect the flavour.

 Nevertheless, this is a very affordable option that will keep that coffee flowing from your Chemex.
 If the potential for a taste change doesn’t float your boat, though, you’re not out of options yet.
 You can still try… a sock!

 For real, though, this is a spectacular option that will never leave you without a filter again.
 Just add your coffee grounds to this sock-shaped filter, position it over your cup, pour the water, and before you know it, you’ve got some delicious coffee!